Moses Kunitz (rabbi): Ben Yochai

-Rabbi Yekutiel Aryeh Kamelhar related that he saw the book 'HaMatzref' in the house of Rabbi Yehoshua of Dziköw with glosses by his father Rabbi Meir of Dziköw.
+Rabbi Yekutiel Aryeh Kamelhar related that he saw the book 'HaMatzref' in the house of Rabbi Yehoshua of Dzików with glosses by his father Rabbi Meir of Dzików.
 When Rabbi Kamelhar asked whether it was possible to keep a book by such an author, Rabbi Yehoshua replied that his father said: "His merit is worthwhile for what he labored to answer and resolve all the objections of the Ri'avetz [Rabbi Jacob Emden] against the holy Zohar, and composed for this purpose his book 'Ben Yochai'.
 In this merit he is worthy to be in his study hall, to examine it, and to write notes on it."

 Rabbi Reuben Margolies demonstrated that Kunitz added to the words of Emden in order to strengthen his objections.
 Many criticized him for the poor quality of his writing.